zrnorth/flashcard/README.md

     REPS            INT                     NOT NULL );
 ```
-Finally, make sure your `/data/connectionInfo.json` file has the correct information for your local server.
-You are good to go!
+Check `data/postgres.js:16` and make sure your local db information is input correctly.
+It should follow the format:
+`postgres://USERNAME:PASSWORD@localhost:PORT/DB_NAME`

+## Heroku development
+The app uses the env variables `NODE_ENV` and `DATABASE_URL` to determine where to point the db.
+You can run locally against the cloud db by setting
+`NODE_ENV=PROD` and `export DATABASE_URL=$(heroku config:get DATABASE_URL -a YOUR_HEROKU_APP_NAME)`.

+It will spit out errors if you need to update these.

 ## CLI
 CLI stuff is in the `cli` folder. `npm link` to enable it.
-All pointed at local postgres atm.

 Current commands:
 ```